FreeCodeCampTrondheim/BaWoEngine/README.md

 Game Manager (not implemented yet, reserved for later because it's trivial and may change alot)
 * runs setup for central objects
 * controls speed and ticks of the game
-* runs UpdateBehaviour on AI, and UpdateData on Data Bank
+* runs UpdateBehaviour on AI.cs, UpdateTime on DataBank.cs, UpdateLuck on Fate.cs

 AI Engines (AI.cs)
 * defines and creates sets of options for each tick of the game
 * chooses an option at a time, but makes a variable amount of choices after each other

+Fate Engines (not implemented yet)
+* controls happenings in the game that are outside the control of any character

 Entities (E.cs)
 * defines data about in-game entities